izzyswe/Transfer-Playlist/README.md

 # Transfer-Playlist | Project Spopple

-## Creating an application that will transfer any songs you will have on spotify to apple music or any platform of my choosing
+## Creating an application that will transfer any songs you will have on spotify to apple music or any platform of your choosing
  ### The Challenges however...

    * I don't know APIs worth shiiieeet
    * I can't really understand what the API code is even saying sometimes
    * I am not sure how to apply this in my prefferred language of Java/kotlin
    * this is likely going to be a non-gui application so i have no sense of direction.
-   * so this will be fun.
+   * likely be shit code so this will be fun.

 #### This is the objective / plan
     _____ Objective: ________________________________________________________________________________________________________________________